 In 2004, Professor Harold Livermore and Catherine Parry-Wingfield, now chairman of Turner’s House Trust, met by chance in a local post office.
 Livermore explained that he wanted to gift the house to the nation, but that “the nation did not want it.”
 Parry-Wingfield took the project under her wing, which led to the Turner’s House Trust becoming owner of Sandycombe Lodge.

-The original land was the size of three football pitches, providing the perfect stomping ground for Turner’s horse, Crop-Ear, who is also thought to have been buried in the grounds.
+The original land, sitting between Twickenham and Richmond, was the size of three football pitches, providing the perfect stomping ground for Turner’s horse, Crop-Ear, who is also thought to have been buried in the grounds.

 No one doubted that the house was anything but stucco-fronted, as illustrated in the sketch by W.B.Cooke.
 It had, in fact been originally designed with bricks and penny-line pointing, unearthed when some of the ceilings were taken down and the original walls were revealed.
 The sketch illustration shows it as white stucco probably because the brick detailing would have entailed a lot more work than just a simple white render.
 This was common practice with house sketches of the day.

 A Turner self-portrait sits above the fireplace in the Sitting Room.

 Detailed paint analysis led to the discovery of delicate marbling in the entrance hall.
 Turner was a great friend of the architect, John Soane.
 Soane collected Turner’s works, they lived close to each other in central London, and they enjoyed fishing expeditions on the Thames together.
 There is no evidence that Soane was involved in the design of Turner’s house, but there are some definite Soane-esque elements in the staircase and in the laylight above.